royaldeveloperserp-lab/royaldeveloperserp-lab/README.md

 Security First

-Authentication, authorization, RBAC, and database-level security are treated as core architecture.
+Authentication, authorization, role-based access control, and database-level security are treated as important parts of system architecture.

 AI-Native

-AI should be integrated into business workflows rather than existing only as a chatbot.
+AI should be integrated into useful business workflows rather than existing only as a conversational interface.

 Modular

-Business systems should be modular, maintainable, and extensible.
+Applications should be modular, maintainable, and extensible.

 Business-First